ipfs-inactive/docs/content/guides/_index.md

 Instructions for installing a copy of IPFS on your system via your choice of the following options:

-- Installing from a Prebuilt Package
+- Installing from a prebuilt ackage
-- Installing from ipfs-update
+- Installing from `ipfs-update`
 - Building from source

 Also includes information on how to upgrade IPFS, and general troubleshooting instructions.

-You should be using command line for these instructions.

 # [Transferring a File](https://github.com/ipfs/go-ipfs/blob/master/docs/file-transfer.md)

-A guide to help troubleshoot file transfers between two machines
+A guide to help troubleshoot file transfers between two machines.

 # [Replicating Large Datasets](https://github.com/ipfs/archives/tree/master/tutorials/replicating-large-datasets)